pherting/briefklick-npm/README.md

 });

+// For HTML to PDF use this function for pdf file use createDocumentPDF
 // sender: string of your adress like: Max Musterman, Musterstr.
 12, 13371 Musterstadt
 // receiver: string of valid german adress escaped with \n like: Max Musterman\nMusterstr.
 12\n13371 Musterstadt
 // html: string of you html text